 Idlewild Park & SoakZone - Laurel Highlands

 It’s always a magnificent day at Idlewild Park, considered to be one of the most beautiful amusement parks in the country.
-Idlewild offers more than 51 unusual rides and attractions including Raccoon Lagoon, Story Book Forest and SoakZone waterpark.
+Idlewild offers more than 51 unusual rides and attractions, including Raccoon Lagoon, Story Book Forest and SoakZone waterpark.
 For six consecutive years, Idlewild & SoakZone has received the coveted Golden Ticket Award for Best Children's Park by Amusement Today magazine.
-Returning in 2016, take a trolley ride through Daniel Tiger’s Neighborhood.
+Little ones will love to take a trolley ride through Daniel Tiger’s Neighborhood.
 Idlewild is the first amusement park to introduce this character to young children, which is the first TV series inspired by the original Mister Rogers’ Neighborhood.